csomgyula/csomgyula.github.io/conway_law.md

 This may yield a slight extension of Conway law (?!).
 That is, it might not be enough just to ensure peer-to-peer communications (associated with peer-to-peer relations between subsystems).
 In some cases it might be necessary to ensure communication between a set of parties.

+Note that from the (communication) complexity point of view this phenomenon would yield exponential complexity `O(2^n)` (ie. one has to deal with each subset of  the peers).
+This is in contrast with the linear `O(N)` or quadratic `O(N^2)` complexity of peer-to-peer communications (ie. linear in a tree-like structure and quadratic in a free-form graph).

 ### Designer is changing

 What does happen if the designer of a subsystem changes?
 How does it effect Conway law?